In this YouTube ads tutorial for beginners, you’ll learn how to create a YouTube ads campaign.

 Basically, this means our video ad will not appear on this type of content.

-What we want is to drive people to our website and encourage them to book a consultation.
+However, we’re going to opt out of this in this YouTube ads tutorial for beginners as the purpose of our ad is to drive people to our website, and encourage them to book a consultation.

 Create Your Ad Group: Level Two